ActiveAnalytics/alternative-methods-call-c-from-d/README.md

 ### Casting between `Complex!double[]` and `fftw_complex*`

-This is basically done by changing the type signature by casting through `void*` this is fine since the elements of both arrays are `double[2]`.
+This is done by changing the type signature by casting through `void*` this is fine since the elements of both arrays are `double[2]`.

 ```
 auto toComplexArray(fftw_complex* arr, ulong n)